-Under the 10th EDF (2008–13), RMI and the European Union signed a new Country Strategy Paper with a total budget of €5.8m.
+For the period 2008-2013, under the 10th EDF, RMI and the European Union signed a new Country Strategy Paper with a total budget of €5.8m.
 The main focus areas for EU assistance and cooperation are:

 outer-island development – improving infrastructure and secure access to energy and clean water

 The EU acknowledges the serious threat climate change poses to RMI in view of its low-lying terrain and encourages the country's efforts to conserve its environment.
 In addition, the EU is ready to assist RMI to become eligible for Budget Support as a possible financing option.

 For the period 2014-2020, under the 11th EDF , an indicative amount of € 9.1 m will focus on the Energy Efficiency / Renewable Energy sector.